schuchert/wikispaces/pages/tdd.Refactoring.UiExample.md

 In this class one of the students (Joseph Buschmann) brought me a simple, focused example he had created in C#.
 I started writing a Java version before I got permission to use his C# code, so since I had already re-created a simpler version in Java using Swing, that's what this example uses.
 Note: This is the first Swing code I've written in 7+ years, so do not plan to be impressed with it.

-What follows is an example of improving testability using some of the principles above along with some of [[http://www.objectmentor.com/omTeam/feathers_m.html|Michael Feather's]] [[http://www.informit.com/store/product.aspx?isbn=0131177052|Legacy Refactorings]].
+What follows is an example of improving testability using some of the principles above along with some of [Legacy Refactorings](http://www.objectmentor.com/omTeam/feathers_m.html|Michael Feather's]] [[http://www.informit.com/store/product.aspx?isbn=0131177052).

 ## Background
 Imagine you want to capture supplemental information about some product in your system.
 This additional information can either be text, html or a url.
 To capture it, you've created a UI control that captures the information and then validates it.